mehtaarn000/URLShortnerExample/README.md

 ## Usage

-Run `nodemon index.js` or `npm run start` to start the server, and head to [http://localhost:3000](http://localhost:3000) in your webbrowser.
+Run `node index.js` or `npm run start` to start the server, and head to [http://localhost:3000](http://localhost:3000) in your webbrowser.

 Input a url, and the server will return a randomly chosen id and url to you.
 Go to that given url, and voila!
 You will be redirected to that website.